 Project Lead: Dr Yihai Fang | Monash University Problem / thesis Accurate and timely information about construction processes is essential to provide greater visibility and understanding of project progress and therefore deliver the projects on time and on budget.
-This project seeks to make significant advances in the knowledge and practice of acquiring and managing real-time operation data.
-More specific objectives include: - 1) understanding how passive data collection can improve the management and coordination of on-site activities - 2) analysing state-of-the-art in sensing and analytics technologies - conducting field tests to assess and validate the key assumptions underlying an implementation roadmap.
-List of partners:
+Outcome This project has made significant advances in the knowledge and practice of acquiring and managing real-time operation data.
+More specific objectives include: - 1) understanding how passive data collection can improve the management and coordination of on-site activities - 2) analysing state-of-the-art in sensing and analytics technologies - 3) conducting field tests to assess and validate the key assumptions underlying an implementation roadmap.
+Project Outcomes: https://building4pointzero.org/projects/field-data-collation-to-support-real-time-operational-management/ List of partners:

-Lendlease Digital, Ynomia, Standards Australia, Monash University List of researchers:
+Lendlease, Ynomia, Standards Australia, Monash University, University of Melbourne, Queensland University of Technology List of researchers: